The KitchenAid KDRS505XSS is part of the kitchen range

 This reflects how quickly the most powerful burner could raise a 6-liter (6 1/3-quart) pot of water from room temperature to a near boil.

-This reflects the gentlest burner's ability to melt and hold chocolate without scorching it.
+This how well the lowest-powered element or burner kept a low temperature as for melting chocolate.
 We also set the most powerful burner to its lowest flame to test its ability to hold a large pot of tomato sauce below a boil.

 This reflects the evenness of cookies and cakes in multi-rack baking tests.